abloomston/workwithme.guide-myguide/index.md

 I am friendly and open but am somewhat introverted by nature.

 ## Receiving Feedback & Recognition
 I am ok with recognition in any format!
-I can handle constructive negative feedback, I prefer getting it in the mnost explicit and direct way rather than someone pulling their punches or being opaque.
+I can handle negative feedback as long as it's constructive.
+I prefer getting feedback in an explicit and direct way rather than someone pulling their punches or being opaque.

 ## Work Patterns
 I keep typical work hours.
 If I work outside of conventional 9-5 I will do it in the evening.
 I don't have preferences about when I work alone versus groups.

 ## Communication Preferences

 Slack during and outside of work hours.
 If it's an emergency and I don't respond to Slack, call or text.
 If I am offline on Slack then I am not working.
 I will still typically read messages when notified.